-How much to lens caps suck?
+How much do lens caps suck?
 I mean, they are barely protecting your lens from dirt, water or damage.
-Enter the Polar Pro Defender lens covers.
+Enter the flexible rugged lens covers.
 It’s flexible, but durable and will protect your lens from dust and water.
 It’s a great addition to any adventurous travel photographer’s pack.

 Smartphone photography gifts for travellers

 Sometimes you want to go on an adventure without your bulky DSLR and accessories.
 Smartphone cameras these days pack a punch.
 I am seriously impressed with the quality of images that come from my Google Pixel 2.
 But some accessories make phone photography that much better and make perfect gifts for travel photographers.

 Moment phone lenses